Early Childhood Care and Education banner image Early Childhood Care and Education banner image Early Childhood Care and Education banner image

 The Contemporary Family

-Examine the process and outcomes of socialization,and develop a broader sensitivity to unique,family needs.
-Key areas of study include,parenting styles, the family within a societal,context, and how to build relationships with,families.
+An examination of the process and outcomes of socialization.
+Students develop a broader sensitivity to unique family needs, including parenting styles, the family within a societal context, and how to build relationships with families.

 Course Code:ECCE-1030

-Recognizing the environment as a significant,factor in early childhood education.
-Students,explore various components of play, investigate,their role as a facilitator of play, and consider,the connection between play and the learning,environment.
-Students create an environment that,will encourage optimal learning for children.
+Recognize the environment as a significant factor in early childhood education.
+Students explore various components of play, investigate their role as a facilitator of play, and consider the connection between play and the learning environment.

 Course Code:ECCE-1070